-Management's Discussion and Analysis September 30, 2019
+Management's Discussion and Analysis September 30, 2020

-This discussion and analysis of the Cameron County International Toll Bridge System's financial performance provides an overview of the financial activities for the fiscal year ended September 30, 2019 and 2018.
+This discussion and analysis of the Cameron County International Toll Bridge System's financial performance provides an overview of the financial activities for the fiscal year ended September 30, 2020 and 2019.
 The MD&A should be read in conjunction with the accompanying basic financial statements and the accompanying notes to those financial statements.
 The Cameron County International Toll Bridge System is an enterprise fund of Cameron County and is self-sustaining for all of its operations as well as serving as a valuable funding tool for the County.
+Fiscal year 2020 has been a most challenging year due to the Coronavirus pandemic.
+The International Toll Bridge System serves as an International Point of Entry; however due to COVID19 protocols, all Texas/Mexico ports of entry traffic has been crippled with crossing restraints imposed.
+These limitations have been in place since March 2020 and will likely continue until early 2021.
+Operations have been restructured and streamlined to better support resilience as we have gone through this required transition.

 This system is composed of three international bridges concentrated for the most part in the southernmost part of the county.
 Cameron County purchased Gateway International Toll Bridge on April 14, 1962 and operated it as its only bridge until November 2, 1992, when the Free Trade Bridge at Los Indios became operational.
 The Veterans International Bridge at Los Tomates commenced operation on April 30, 1999.
 Two of the bridges, Gateway International Bridge and the Veterans International Bridge at Los Tomates are located in the City of Brownsville, while the Free Trade Bridge at Los Indios is located eight miles south of Harlingen and San Benito.
 The County owns the north half of each bridge and collects tolls from vehicles going southbound into Mexico.
 While Gateway International Bridge serves exclusively as a consumer bridge, with both passenger vehicles and pedestrians, the Free Trade Bridge at Los Indios and Veterans International Bridge at Los Tomates are designed for both consumer and commercial traffic.
-In FY2019, the Cameron County International Toll Bridge System generated \$20,267,802 in revenues, of which \$7,100,538 provided for general operations, \$9,831,769 was transferred to Cameron County's general fund and inner note debt obligations and \$4,104,410 provided aid to other governments per interlocal agreements with municipalities.
+In FY2020, the Cameron County International Toll Bridge System generated \$15,326,271 in revenues, of which \$6,676,517 provided for general operations, \$6,002,487 was transferred to Cameron County's general fund and inner note debt obligations and \$2,683,229 provided aid to other governments per interlocal agreements with municipalities.